ralph626/Budget-Tracker/README.md

 # Budget-Tracker Description:

-With the budget tracker it makes it easier to keep track of how much the user keeps track of their expenses
+With the budget tracker it makes it easier to keep track of how much the user keeps track of their expenses Budget Tracker provides ease of mind keeping a graph that provides a visual of all expenses through the month.
+Easily input spending, deposits, etc., while offline stores important information until back online.

 ## Installing